Skip to content

 Settings

-By default we leave the final URL blank.
+Final URL: By default we leave the final URL blank.
 If you want to apply a final URL you can choose to apply the URL from the highest spending creative or keyword in the chosen ad group.
 You can also manually edit the final URL using the 'edit' button.
-You can choose the add the query to a paused ad group by enabling 'suggest paused ad groups'.

 N.B.
 When switching this setting on, the system will need to reprocess your search terms to deduplicate them from your broad match keywords - meaning you will need to wait around an hour before your new list of search terms is available.